theta360developers/webgui-sample/README.md

-# WebGUI Community Tutorial
+# Slapshot Camera Tester

-We are building a community tutorial that shows how to add a WebGUI to RICOH THETA plug-ins.
+This plug-in is used for testing the functionality of the camera in a sports setting.
+I like ice hockey.
+I am using a web page to configure and use the camera.
+This takes advantage of the WebGUI that can be used with RICOH THETA plug-ins.

 We are using the tutorial from RICOH's [@3215](https://qiita.com/3215) as a base.
 His tutorial was translated